 Should We Keep or Discard Insignificant Variables?

-In general, theoretical relevance of a variable should always be the deciding factor in deciding whether we should keep or drop said variable.
+In general, theoretical relevance of a variable should always be the deciding factor in deciding whether we should keep or drop said variable from a linear model.

 Once we drop the dividend variable, the effect of the other variables grows larger in terms of their coefficients.
 Naturally, there are far more than three independent variables that could affect a stock's return.